The Golden Fish Moral Story

 With each wish granted by the golden fish, the wife’s wishes became more and more grandiose, from a mansion to becoming queen.
 Eventually, her insatiable greed led to her last wish, in which she wished to be the ruler of the sea and command the golden fish itself.

-READ ALSO: The Brave Little Spider Moral Story
+READ ALSO: The Princess and the Magical Peacock Moral Story

 The moment the wish was made, the magical fish took back all it had granted, returning the couple to their original state of poverty.
 The fisherman returned to his humble life, realizing the consequences of unchecked greed.